Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: Application and performance test in experiment

 The trained model is applied to the experimental data.
-The distribution of the collected charge by detector along $\hat{z}_c$ is shown in Figure~\ref{fig:Kr_results}.
-The events within the $^{83m}$Kr band generally distribute uniformly in the whole interval while a large number of the events within the $^{137}$Cs band of 32.2~keV is near the cathode, which is consistent with the physical expectation.
-The reconstructed $\hat{l}_e$ is 1169$\pm$117~cm through fitting the $^{83m}$Kr band, the fitting error is generally introduced by statistics of a limited number of events.
-The equivalent $\hat{\tau}_e$ is 0.39$\pm$0.04~ms. Thus, the trained VGGZ0net based on the MC dataset is effective to determine $z_c$ and electron lifetime in the experimental data.
+The distribution of the raw energy $E_r$ obtained by the detector along $\hat{z}_c$ is shown in Figure~\ref{fig:Kr_results}.
+The events within the $^{83m}$Kr band are generally distributed uniformly in the whole interval, while a large number of the events within the $^{137}$Cs band of 32.2~keV is near the cathode.
+It is consistent with the expectation based on the location of the two radioactive sources.
+The reconstructed $\hat{l}_e$ is 1169$\pm$117~cm from the fit to the $^{83m}$Kr band.
+The fitting error is generally introduced by a limited data sample.
+The equivalent $\hat{\tau}_e$ is 0.39$\pm$0.04~ms. Thus, the trained VGGZ0net based on the MC dataset is efficient to determine $z_c$ and electron lifetime in the experimental data.
 As a note, the reconstruction may have a possible bias due to the deviation between the data and MC, such as the small differences in pressure and gas ratio.
 A more quantitative optimization of the conformity can be done by tuning the detector response model in MC based on the calibration data, which is left for future work.